yamagen/nihongo-no-oto/2025/2025-07-26_codeshouldfailcleanly_en.md

 ### Main Text

-On July 26, 2025, while debugging LEAP’s token handling logic on the plover server, we identified a questionable line of code:
+On July 26, 2025, while debugging LEAP's token handling logic on the plover server, we identified a questionable line of code:

 ```php
 $dataDir = rtrim($config['token_data_dir'], '/') . '/';
 ```

 Why was `rtrim()` used here?
-Because the configuration might “accidentally” omit the trailing slash.
+Because the configuration might "accidentally" omit the trailing slash.

-But that’s not the program’s job to fix.
+But that's not the program's job to fix.
 This line assumes mistakes and silently corrects them, weakening the contract between code and configuration.
 It sacrifices clarity in favor of leniency, which ultimately blurs the boundary of responsibility.